hithomasmorelli/Deezer-to-Spotify/Readme.md

 # Deezer to Spotify Playlist Transfer Tool

 This Python script will transfer your Deezer playlists to Spotify.
-It is heavily based on [@iloveicedgreentea's repo](https://github.com/iloveicedgreentea/GPM-to-Spotify) for doing the same thing with Google Play Music.
+It is heavily based on (and was originally a fork of) [@iloveicedgreentea's repo](https://github.com/iloveicedgreentea/GPM-to-Spotify) for doing the same thing with Google Play Music.

 ***This script is very clanky, so beware & treat it with care.***